 Is there a minimum rental period for a booking?
 Yes.
 A two-night minimum booking is required.

 Is the City creating a waiting list for a unit within an individually mapped multi-unit structures prior to registration?
 No, the City is not creating a waiting list.
 Those properties located within an individually mapped multi-unit structure (townhouse, condominium, single-family attached, etc.) will register on a first come, first served basis.
 Once the maximum number within the building is reached, no further registrations will be issued.
 Short-term vacation rentals are prohibited in apartment units.

-Certification is required for the property owner and the registered local contact person.
-Additional resources for certification will be added.
-If you are a property manager licensed under NRS 645, certification is not required, a copy of your state license will be required at time of registration.
+Certification is required for the property owner of record and the registered local contact person.
+If your registered local contact is a property manager licensed under NRS 645, certification is not required, a copy of the state license will be required at time of registration.

 The City continues to work to create additional short-term vacation rental certification programs.